davidszabo26/demo-nexmo-chat-android/README.md

 # End-to-End Encrypted Nexmo Android In-App Messaging App Demo

 This readme walks you through the steps to bring the E2EE Nexmo In-App Messaging Android app to life.
-It also attempts to explain the key changes to the original [Nexmo code](https://github.com/Nexmo/messaging-demo-android) on GitHub.
+The sample app is forked off the original [Nexmo code](https://github.com/Nexmo/messaging-demo-android) on GitHub.

 ## What is End-to-End Encryption?